springlie/coprintf/README.md

 ## Advanced ##

+- `coprintf` is self-adapting.
+When the colorful output is redirected to other file, `coprintf` will disabled color automatically.
 - Action flag `<leader>d` will **turn off all settings** ( fg, bg and action ), Thus, in **single** command, you have to set flags again to make it work well once there are other strings after `<leader>d`.
 - If you want to print the <leader> itself, try `<leader><leader>`; If the char after leader isn't defined as an escape char, it will be ignored.
 - It's **not** necessary use `<leader>d` at the begin/end of commands, `coprintf` do it automatically.